 The Industry-Based Job Pathways Program supported Hume residents to connect to industry resources and employers and to improve their readiness for the Australian workplace.
 The Program provided information, connections (digital and face-to-face), industry peer groups, networking and professional development opportunities.
 It facilitated introductions to local industry groups.

-The Suburban Revitalisation program provided $200,000 in funding for the project which was completed in June 2022.
+The Suburban Revitalisation program provided $200,000 in funding for the project, which has now been completed.
+The project was delivered in partnership with Spectrum.

 Spectrum Migrant Resource Centre led a research project with Hume City Council and five local service providers to map the challenges and gaps that migrant and refugee communities face when they are trying to access training and employment services in the Broadmeadows area.
 The project utilised this research to find areas of potential collaboration and co-design between partner agencies to deliver more impactful and efficient training and employment programs.

-The Suburban Revitalisation program provided $67,000 in funding for the project which was completed in April 2022.
+The Suburban Revitalisation program provided $67,000 in funding for the project, which has now been completed.
+The project was delivered in partnership with Spectrum Migrant Resource Centre.

 Hume City Council seeks to promote activation and increase legibility by undertaking a series of wayfinding improvements along the footpath between Broadmeadows Train Station and Youth Central.
 It is expected these upgrades will draw foot traffic towards Youth Central and other key destinations located within the Broadmeadows Town Centre.
 This will complement planned enhancements to Youth Central which includes branding updates and courtyard upgrades.